 (2) A reference in this Act to the training market is a reference to the market in which the vocational education and training required by a State Training Plan may be purchased by the State from either public or private training providers.

-[Section 5 amended by No. 44 of 2008 s.
+[Section 5 amended: No. 44 of 2008 s.
 6.]

 6. Vocational education and training provided by a school or university